Rajatsharma07/Unsupervised-Domain-Adaptation-in-Computer-Vision/README.md

 10. **main.py** is the runnable script which defines various command line arguments of the experiment. **In progress mode = "eval", script is running for mode="train_test"**
 11. **logs/experiments.log** defines the script logs.
 12. Models & model weights are stored at **model_data** folder.
+13. **requirements.txt** defines the libraries dependency of the experiments.
+14. Bash script **run.sh**. **In progress**

 You may launch the program with the following command: (have a look at the main.py script for more informations about the attributes)

+- Activate tf environment by : **conda activate tf**
+-  Monitor experiments.log for log paths.
+- Check the tensorboard logs by: tensorboard --lodir "path to  tb logs"

 **python main.py
 --combination=1